 (b) the right to rectification of your personal data;

-(c) the right to erasure of your personal data;
+(c) the right to the erasure of your personal data;

-(d) the right to restrict processing of your personal data;
+(d) the right to restrict the processing of your personal data;

-(e) the right to object to processing of your personal data;
+(e) the right to object to the processing of your personal data;

 (f) the right to data portability;